Martingale Projections and Quantum Decoherence: Introduction

 The work of reference \cite{Brody Hughston 2025} motivates the present investigation, in which we take the view that quantum decoherence is a fundamentally important concept that provides deeper insights into the state evolution of a quantum system that interacts with its environment.
-The original contributions of our work here are two-fold: (i) the introduction of what we call super/sub-martingale projections as random endomorphisms on path-valued random variables in a broad mathematical setting, and (ii) the proof of a fundamental connection of super/sub-martingale projections with quantum decoherence and Shannon-Wiener information.
+The original contributions of our work here are two-fold: (i) the introduction of what we call super/sub-martingale projections as random endomorphisms of path-valued random variables on unions of Polish spaces in a broad mathematical setting, and (ii) the proof of a fundamental connection of super/sub-martingale projections with quantum decoherence and Shannon-Wiener information.
+The motivation behind generalizing classical super/sub-martingale processes to super/sub-martingale projections on path spaces is to model possibly segmented, discrete or event-triggered system-environment interactions rather than asking global conditions on the relevant stochastic processes.
+More specifically, super/sub-martingale projections -- and therefore martingale projections -- bring the flexibility to compartmentalize random system-environment interactions across time, instead of asking such features from the \emph{entire} evolution even if not existent on a continual basis, which will be important when investigating quantum decoherence.